 You can change the width and height of the screen to change the resolution of the texture you want to share.

-You can use this to send a single output from VJ laptop to a master server computer, which is used to scale and position the output to the pixelmap.
+You can use this to send a single 1080p output from a VJ laptop to a master server computer, which is used to scale and position the output to the pixelmap.